biscon/kotlinworkshop/kotlin.md

 ```

 ### Nullability
-It sounds stupid but it's a great way of introducing null pointer exceptions due to programmer error.
+It sounds stupid, but it is a great way of reducing null pointer exceptions due to programmer error.
 We all forget to check our nulls once in a while :)

-Since we cannot easily do away with the whole null concept, since it has it's uses, modern languages instead takes the
+Since we cannot easily do away with the whole null concept, modern languages instead takes the sensible
-approach requiring the programmer too specify nullability at declaration:
+approach of requiring the programmer, to specify nullability at declaration:

 #### Normal reference
 ```kotlin